The story of Mark Viduka, the ‘lazy’ enigma Australia grew to love

 It was a devastating showcase of his talents.
 He chipped the keeper twice, rose gracefully for a header, and pirouetted to turn Patrik Berger’s knee into a pretzel.

 This was Peak Viduka: a threat in the air but majestic with the ball at his feet.
 To trot out the ‘good touch for a big man’ cliche fails to do him justice.
 He had a brilliant touch for any man.
 He just happened to be big as well.
 And that made him bloody dangerous.

 — Premier League (@premierleague) August 15, 2017

 He could turn, feint, and backheel to leave defenders sprawling and helpless.
 The more the opposition crowded him, the more space he had to lay off deft passes to the likes of Smith, Harry Kewell and Lee Bowyer.

 Best of all, at the end of That Liverpool Game, instead of succumbing to any chest-beating bravado, he offers a childlike wave to the camera and says: “Hi Mum!”

 I’m convinced David O’Leary has never felt a more profound love than what he showed for Viduka that day.
-That he’s been married for 36 years is irrelevant.
+That he’s been married for over 30 years is irrelevant.